General Terms & Conditions of the Australian College of Midwives

 Cancellations of goods or service by ACM

 ACM reserves the right to cancel or reschedule provision of goods and services due to extenuating circumstances beyond ACMs control.
-Wherever possible, ACM will endeavour to give appropriate and timely notification to consumers and advise alternate options available.
+Wherever possible, ACM will endeavour to give appropriate and timely notification to individuals and advise alternate options available.
 In this instance a full refund may be offered.

 - identified overpayments for goods and services;